Hazrat Mirza Ghulam Ahmad

 Companions numbering one hundred thousand,

-was much worse than the storm of water that Joshua had
+much worse than the storm of water that Joshua had to face

-in fact it was of greater magnitude.
-Then just as the
+it was of greater magnitude.
+Then just as the word of God

 (pages 5960; RK, vol. 17, pages 187188)